gustavodido/phone-book-search/README.md

 **4. CSS bundling and modularization.**

 If I had time to make the application fancy.
-I would add CCS mnification and component modularization,
+I would add CCS minification and component modularization,

 **5. Typescript**